zengbing15/lumos_doc/docs/tutorials/buildtransactions.md

 <!--[TransactionSkeleton](https://github.com/nervosnetwork/lumos/blob/develop/packages/helpers/src/index.ts#L212) supports transaction assembling with the following conveniences:--><!--A well designed component must be able to query and include cells automatically to provide capacities required by the transaction.--><!--Individual script logic must be managed and respected by the general transaction skeleton.--><!--Scripts sharing the same behavior must be managed together in a unified interface.
 Developers can rely on abstractions instead of catering for every single detail.-->

-## Prerequisites

-The following prerequisites apply for building transactions by using Lumos:

-- The development environment is set up.
-For more information, see [Set Up the Development Environment](http://localhost:3000/lumos_doc/docs/preparation/setupsystem).
-- The CKB node is installed and started on DEV chain.
-For more information, see [Install a CKB Node](http://localhost:3000/lumos_doc/docs/preparation/installckb).
-- The Lumos packages (@ckb-lumos/base, @ckb-lumos/indexer, @ckb-lumos/helpers, @ckb-lumos/config-manager, @ckb-lumos/common-scripts, @ckb-lumos/rpc) are installed.

-## Environment

-The following examples are verified on Ubuntu 20.04.2.
-Steps on the other platforms can be adjusted accordingly.

 ## General Workflow

 1. **The DApp creates a transaction skeleton**.